Firstly, a bullnose tourer seen at auction in 1980, plus another seen in the 1920s at Cheddar Gorge. - at Old Classic Car Forum

 The Bullnose Morris 'as found' and shown in the catalogue

 This 1924 Morris was powered by a 4 cylinder sidevalve engine, rated at 11.9hp (RAC rating).
-This drove through a 4 speed gearbox, back to the rear axle, which was of spiral bevel design.
+It drove through a 4 speed gearbox, back to the rear axle, which was of spiral bevel design.
 The Cowley shown above was discovered in May 1980, tucked away in a barn up in Cumbria.
 According to the 1980 sale blurb, one of the car's owners took it on a lengthy continental trip, even negotiating the Alps in the process.
-The car had received a few subtle modifications during its early years, for instance it had been fitted with front wheel brakes from a contemporary Oxford, and well-based rims (1924 was a changeover year when a switch from beaded edge tyres was made by the factory anyway).
+The car had received a few subtle modifications during its early years, for instance it had been fitted with front wheel brakes from a contemporary Oxford, and well-based rims (1924 was a changeover year when a switch from beaded edge tyres was made by the factory).

 If anyone can provide news on what became of this lovely old car, I'd be interested to hear more.
 I had a look on the RAC website, and the car's registration EC 5264 is still current for a red '24 Morris, so chances are the car is around somewhere.